Fertile Ground: EastWest Sustainability Network

 Staff member Pabitra Bora and Grace Young, a volunteer from the UK, water seeds of "green manure" plants.
 Before flowering, the young pea,, rice, chana, dhania and other plants will be cut and turned into the soill, adding nitrogen, much-needed organic material and other nutrients.

-Financial support came from Rotary Clubs in District 5020, Jorhat Rotary Club (District 3240), and donors in Canada and the US.
-Technical support was being provided by Fertile Ground: East/West Sustainability Network, a voluntary organization from Vancouver Island, Canada that has worked to encourage sustainable and traditional farming and tea cultivation in Assam since 2003
+Financial support for development of the demonstration garden came from Rotary Clubs in District 5020, Jorhat Rotary Club (District 3240), and donors in Canada and the US.
+Fertile Ground has provided funding, guidance and technical support .

 Why projects like this are important: